Read the registry from your tool — ABI, types, viem snippets, indexing patterns.

 Test-support contracts (Coston2 only)

-MockIdentityRegistry (0xf77C24aFAC992CE17fFe2a01b642d1CE5d025D9e) is an admin-managed allowlist that mirrors VoterRegistry's "is this a registered FSP voter?" semantics on testnet, where the real Flare voter set isn't populated.
+MockIdentityRegistry (0xf77C24aFAC992CE17fFe2a01b642d1CE5d025D9e) is an admin-managed allowlist that mirrors the on-chain registered-FSP-identity check on testnet, where Flare's real EntityManager identity set isn't populated.
 The portal uses it on Coston2 to gate the Provider participant type.
-Do not rely on it from production code — Flare mainnet uses the real VoterRegistry via FlareContractRegistry.
+Do not rely on it from production code — Flare mainnet uses the real EntityManager via FlareContractRegistry.